Meet your AMP Advisor

 I am a professor in the department of Modern Languages and Literatures.
 I love teaching Russian language, culture and literature.
 One of my favorite things about Beloit is that I work with the most exciting students who are intelligent, curious, and never boring.
 Daily I look forward to being challenged by our students with their numerous insightful questions.
 I hope that you too will enjoy your time at Beloit College with these amazing people.Full Profile

-Outside work, I like to explore new places, both near and far, and I look forward to resuming my travels once the pandemic has passed!Full Profile
+As for interests outside of work, I love the arts in all forms, good food, and traveling.
+I love to explore new places, both near and far, and I look forward to resuming my travels once the pandemic has passed!Full Profile

-I am a Classicist, and I teach in the departments of Greek, Latin, and ancient Mediterranean Studies (GLAM) and Critical Identity Studies (CRIS).
+I am a Classicist, and I teach in the Greek, Latin, and ancient Mediterranean Studies (GLAM) department.
 As someone who studies and teaches the languages, literatures, and cultures of people who lived around the Mediterranean sea 2000-3000 years ago (including, but not limited to, the ancient Greeks and Romans), I really appreciate how this ancient material helps me to see our present moment from a different perspective and to ask different questions about how present and future humans “can” or “should” exist in the world.
 Also as a Classicist, I see it as part of my professional and personal responsibility both to acknowledge and to work against the racism, colonialism, ableism, and toxic masculinity that has been justified by the historical (mis)use and biased interpretation of these cultures.

 I thrive in my teaching and mentoring at Beloit because I appreciate getting to know my students as “whole people,” and I feel privileged when I can help my students figure out what kind of future they want for themselves and their communities, what their values are, and how to start building that future in a relatively low-stress way while they are at Beloit.
 In and out of class, I love learning from and with my students, and it is a credit to Beloit students that I’ve never gone home without having thought or learned something new during the day.